“If you want to cure the world, don’t emanate fear – emanate love.” –Ram Dass

 Here are some simple ways by which you can start spreading more love into the world and less fear:

-- Become a source of hope: Today, it’s easy to become pessimistic and get caught up with what’s wrong with the world.
+4. Become a source of hope: Today, it’s easy to become pessimistic and get caught up with what’s wrong with the world.
 We mistake skepticism for pragmatism and criticizing for intelligent discourse.
 We’ve all been around those Debbie Downers who like to make circumstances appear worse than they actually are.
 In the world of social media, where word spreads like a forest fire, we need to be especially careful of what we say and how we express our opinions.
 I believe that hope is a beautiful and powerful word that we don’t hear enough of these days.
 When you spread hope, you’re essentially uplifting people and painting a picture of a better future.
-Make it your mission to replace every conversation or story that’s steeped in fear with a story that’s founded in hope and love.
-You can even tip the scales more towards love than fear by simply thinking about stories that inspire hope within you because you’ll send out a different vibration to the world.
+Make it your mission to replace every conversation or story that’s steeped in fear with a story that’s founded in hope and love..

-At the end of the day, we are only accountable for ourselves – the thoughts and beliefs that we accept, the words that we say and the contributions that we make in the world.
-Let us all strive to be good stewards of the field of global consciousness by reminding ourselves to strive to choose love over fear.
+At the end of the day, we’re only accountable for ourselves.
+Let us all strive to be good stewards of the planet by reminding ourselves to strive to choose love over fear in all our decisions.
 As Mother Teresa once said, “Small things done with great love will change the world.”

 All my best on your journey,